chikangpai/NEURO140-Final-Project/README.md

 # NEURO140-Final-Project

-Note: We are not publishing this on Github public since we may extend part of this work as publications in the future.
+Note: We are only making this Github repo public temporarily.
+We may extend part of this work and refine it for publications in the future.

 An end-to-end pipeline for
 1. tiling TCGA whole-slide images (WSIs),